 My droning wish for Avery to achieve academically had vanished.
 The weight and worry that had gnawed at me for six years had lifted.
-I told myself: Avery may not have completed high school or not have a diploma.
+I reminded myself: Avery may not have completed high school or not have a diploma.
 I may never be able to buy diploma frames and frame her certificate.
-But on the positive side, thankfully, she has straight teeth and can swim like a fish.
+But on the positive side, thankfully, she has straight teeth and can swim well.
 She makes people laugh.
 She has parents and a sister who would do anything for her.
 She is a hard worker.
 Education can’t buy loving boyfriends or joyful lives.
 We aren’t what we do or own but how we love and how we treat others.

 Avery taught me that and a few other things.

 Do manage your anxiety about school matters rather than projecting it onto your kid.
 If you find it impossible, get individual help.
 An Online Psychologist Australia, for instance, can provide you with better advice on how to manage your anxiety.